-All waters in this fishing area are Oregon state waters and require Oregon state action, but all waters are open to Washington licensed fishers.
+• All waters in this fishing area are Oregon state waters and require Oregon state action, but all waters are open to Washington licensed fishers.

-Joint S Joint Staff Recommendation: 2021 Select Area Fall Season - Youngs Bay Fishery Season: Monday and Thursday nights from August 23-27 Open hours: 7 PM - 7 AM (2 nights) 7 PM Monday August 30 - 7 AM Friday September 3 (3.5 nights) 7 PM Monday September 6 - noon Friday October 29 (53 days) Area: The Youngs Bay Select Area is defined as waters of Youngs Bay and Youngs River southeasterly of the Highway 101 Bridge upstream to the regulatory marker(s) at the confluence of the Klaskanine and Youngs rivers, including the Walluski River downs the Highway 202 Bridge, and the Lewis and Clark River north (downstream) of the copower lines approximately 500 feet south (upstream) of Barrett Slough: During the fall season, Youngs River upstream of the regulatory is closed.
-If the marker at Battle Creek Slough is not in place, t projecting northeasterly from a point (46°6'35.6"N latitude 123' southern bank of Youngs River immediately downstream of the to a point (46°6'41.6"N latitude 123°47'36.9"W longitude) local Youngs River. the boundary is defined by a line °47'42.0"W longitude) on the mouth of Battle Creek Slough Gear: Gillnets with a 6-inch maximum mesh size restriction.

-Maximum net length of 250 fathoms and weight on leadline may not exceed two pounds in any one fathom.
-Use of additional weights or anchors attached directly to the leadline is allowed between markers located approximately 200 yards upstream of the mouth of the Walluski River and the upper deadline at Battle Creek Slough, in the lower Walluski River from the first dock near the mouth upstream to the Highway 202 Bridge, and in the Lewis and Clark River from the Alternate Highway 101 Bridge upstream to the overhead power lines approximately 500 feet southerly (upstream) of Barrett Slough.

-A red cork must be placed on the corkline every 25 fathoms as measured from the first mesh of the net.
-Red corks at 25-fathom intervals must be in color contrast to the corks used in the remainder of the net.
+Joint Staff Recommendation: 2022 Select Area Fall Season - Youngs Bay Fishery Season: 7 PM Monday August 22 - 7 AM Tuesday August 23 (12 hours) 7 PM Thursday August 25 - 7 AM Friday August 26 (12 hours) 7 PM Monday August 29 - 7 AM Friday September 2 (3.5 days) 7 PM Monday September 5 - noon Monday October 31 (57 days) Area: The Youngs Bay Select Area is defined as waters of Youngs Bay and Youngs River southeasterly of the Highway 101 Bridge upstream to the regulatory marker(s) at the confluence of the Klaskanine and Youngs rivers, including the Walluski River downstre of the Highway 202 Bridge, and the Lewis and Clark River north (downstream) of the overhead power lines approximately 500 feet south (upstream) of Barrett Slough: During the fall season, Youngs River upstream of the regulatory marker Slough is closed.
+If the marker at Battle Creek Slough is not in place, the by a lineprojecting northeasterly from a point (46°6'35.6"N latitude 123° longitude) on the southern bank of Youngs River immediately downstrea Battle Creek Slough to a point (46°6'41.6"N latitude 123°47'36.9"W long the northern bank of Youngs River. boundary is defined 47'42.0"W um of the mouth of Gear: Gillnets with a 6-inch maximum mesh size restriction.
+Maximum net length of 250 fathoms and weight on leadline may not exceed two po any one fathom.
+Use of additional weights or anchors attached directly to the leadling allowed between markers located approximately 200 yards upstream of the mouth of Walluski River and the upper deadline at Battle Creek Slough, in the lower Walluski from the firstdock near the mouth upstream to the Highway 202 Bridge, and in the I and Clark River from the Alternate Highway 101 Bridge upstream to the overhead plines approximately 500 feet southerly (upstream) of Barrett Slough.
+A red cork must be placed on the corkline every 25 fathoms as measured of the net.
+Red corks at 25-fathom intervals must be in color contrast to the remainder of the net.
+Nets not specifically authorized for use may be onboard a vessel if proper properlystored net is defined as a net on a drum that is fully covered by a plastic) and bound with a minimum of ten revolutions of rope with a diar inches or greater. tarp (canvas or Nets fished any time between official sunset and official sunrise must hat on both ends of the net.
+If the net is attached to the boat, then one lighted of the net opposite the boat is required.
+Allowable Sales: Salmon (except Chum), shad, and white sturgeon.
+A maximum of three fork length of 44-50 inches may be possessed or sold by each participating calendar week (Sunday through Saturday).
+The white sturgeon possession applies to all Select Area fisheries. ng vessel during each Additional Rules: Oregon buyers are required to electronically submit fish receiving tickets OAR 635-006-0210.
+Electronic fish tickets must be submitted within 24 of the fishing period, or within 24 hours of landing for fishing periods las 24 hours. hours of closure harvest opportunity from prior years; this approach was used in 2021 for the first time.